sfc-gh-boconnor/government_hackathon/README.md

 ```

-Create a new python cel to view the weather data over time as a line chart.
+- Create a new **python** cell to view the weather data over time as a line chart.
 We are looking at Screen Temperature.

 ```python